Colorful linear programming, Nash equilibrium, and pivots: Links with Nash equilibria

 \subsection{Another problem}

-The link between Nash equilibria and {\sc Colorful Linear Programming} relies on the study of another problem similar to {\sc Colorful Linear Programming}.
+The fact that computing Nash equilibria is a colorful linear programming problem relies on the study of another problem similar to \ccp.
 This problem was proposed by Meunier and Deza~\cite{MD12} as a byproduct of an existence theorem, the Octahedron lemma~\cite{BM07,DHST06}, which by some features has a common flavor with the colorful \cara{} theorem.
 The Octahedron lemma states that if each $\S_i$ of the configuration is of size $2$ and if the points are in general position, the number of \pdcs s is even.
-The problem we call {\sc Finding Another Colorful Simplex} is the following.\\
+By {\em general position}, we mean that no $d'+1$ points of the input points, $\zero$ included, lie in a same $(d'-1)$-dimensional affine subspace.